JohnMichaelCrawley/JohnMichaelCrawley/README.md

 I'm self-teaching myself a secondary language which is Japanese and hope to pass N5 level at the end of year.
 I love software development, I have a big passion for development in iOS/Mac.
-I'm currently building an iOS text adventure game using technologies in Swift 5.5, Core Data, GIT and more and hope to have a release in November 2021.
+I'm currently building an iOS text adventure game using technologies in Swift 5.5, Core Data, GIT and more and hope to have a release for Q4 2021

 # Interests